Revnoplex/ayt-api/README.md

 # ayt-api
 A Basic Asynchronous, Object oriented python library for the YouTube api

-## What makes ayt-api different?
-The difference with this library and other libraries is that it uses asynchronous api calls and responses are formatted as object-oriented data.

-The library is also designed towards being used in python based discord bots that use an asynchronous discord api wrapper
+The library is designed towards being used in python based discord bots that use an asynchronous discord api wrapper

 ## Installation